elifesciences/builder/README.md

 # builder

-*TEMPORARY REPO WHILE ANY CREDENTIALS OR SENSITIVE INFORMATION IS CUT OUT*
+*TEMPORARY REPO WHILE CREDENTIALS AND SENSITIVE INFORMATION ARE CUT OUT*

-An attempt to centralize the configuration and building of application environments, locally (Vagrant) and remotely (AWS).
+An attempt to centralize the configuration and building of application environments, locally (Vagrant) and remotely

 Test that you have the system prerequisites installed: